Kristine is a "non-millennial" millennial—she's a bit different from stereotypical millennials.

 “You don't identify as a millennial.
-Heck, you didn't even realize there that Gen Y and Millennials are the same generation until just recently!
+Heck, you didn't even realize that Gen Y and millennials are the same generation until recently!
 Instagram?
 Snapchat?
 You can't even keep up with it all.
-Instead you’re focused on career, friends, and family and try not to worry about what the kids are up to these days.”
+Instead, you’re focused on career, friends, and family and try not to worry about what the kids are up to these days.”

 And I didn’t even realize there were labels for generations like that!
-So that’s the result I got when I took the quiz here.
-It was so spot on, I thought.
-But that got me thinking, because of that result, I discovered I didn’t even know what a millennial really is.
-I’ve heard it here and there but I never really grasped the meaning of it.
+So that’s the result I got when I took a quiz to find out if I was really a millennial.
+It was so spot-on, I thought.
+But that got me thinking; because of that result, I discovered I didn’t even know what a millennial really is.
+I’ve heard it here and there, but I never really grasped the meaning of it.

 What is a millennial?
 What traits do I have to possess to be one?
 What does it mean if I am one?
 I can’t even spell millennial right sometimes.
 Am I even a millennial?

-But the fact is, there are a lot of definitions and classifications out there that categorize if someone as a Millennial or not.
+But the fact is, there are a lot of definitions and classifications out there that categorize someone as a millennial or not.
 I think I might not be a millennial in some of those research based on their date range while I managed to be one in others.

 So on to the heart of the matter, what does it feel like to be a non-millennial, you ask?
 I don’t know how it works for other people but, for me, my life probably as a non-millennial millennial consist of these 3 things: